In this tutorial, we will show you how to subtract days, weeks, or months from a date using PHP.

 //7 days ago - last week. $lastWeek = date("Y-m-d", strtotime("-7 days")); //On 2019-08-19, this resulted in 2019-08-12 echo $lastWeek;

-An example for those who prefer to use PHP’s DateTime class:
+Here is an alternative solution for those of you who prefer to use the DateTime object:

 //Today's date. $currentDate = new DateTime(); //Subtract a day using DateInterval $lastWeekDT = $currentDate->sub(new DateInterval('P1W')); //Get the date in a YYYY-MM-DD format. $lastWeek = $lastWeekDT->format('Y-m-d'); //Print out the result. echo $lastWeek;